ranxero/vue2-acl-ext/README.md

 This method receives a parameter with the permissions to check, separated by a pipe (|) or ampersand (&), and returns a `bool` saying if permission has been granted.

 NOTE:
-the current system's permission cannt be changed via the global attribute `access`. setting new system permissions must happen via update on store.state.user.roles inside the Vues store
+the current system's permission cannot be changed via the global attribute `access`. setting new system permissions must happen via update on store.state.user.roles inside the Vues store